Australia warns it can't stop the spread of coronavirus from overseas

 “We have got concerns about Japan and South Korea.
 They are working hard to control their outbreaks but we are still concerned that people in those countries and other high risk countries may present with an infection.”

+The chief medical officer’s comments came as Australian officials confirmed the country’s 30th case of coronavirus, a 40-year old man who arrived in Australia’s second most populated city, Melbourne from Iran.
+He later travelled to Tasmania.

+Meanwhile, Australia named the 78-year old man who became the country’s first person to die from coronavirus as James Kwan.

-The 78-year-old man who died was a passenger on the Diamond Princess ship that was held off Japan’s coast for weeks.
-The man and his wife, who also has the virus, were transferred back to Australia for treatment.
+He was a passenger on the Diamond Princess ship that was held off Japan’s coast for weeks.
+Kwan and his wife, who also has the virus, were transferred back to Australia for treatment.

 Australia barred entry from Feb.
-1 to any foreigners who had traveled through China in the two weeks prior to arriving in Australia.
+1 to any foreigners who had travelled through China in the two weeks prior to arriving in Australia.
 It extended that ban to Iran on Sunday.
 Both bans are in force until at least March 7.
 Australian citizens and permanent residents are exempted.

-China, the epicenter of the outbreak, retains the bulk of the infections with more than 86,500 cases.
+China, the epicentre of the outbreak, retains the bulk of the infections with more than 86,500 cases.
 However, it has since spread to 53 countries, with more than 6,500 cases and more than 100 deaths.

 The majority of the deaths outside of China have come from outbreaks in recent days in South Korea, Italy and Iran.